Affordable housing production: Our region faces a dire shortage of affordable homes, especially for the lowest-income families.

 Insights & Analyses

-• As of 2020, 146 percent of necessary permits were issued for above moderate-income units, compared with only 33 to 21 percent for either very low or low income units in the current 2015 to 2023 housing cycle.
-In the previous cycle (2007-2014), 99 percent of above moderate-income housing permits needed were issued, compared with less than 30 percent for very low income housing.
+• In the 2015-2023 cycle, 206 percent of necessary permits were issued for above moderate-income units, compared with only 40 to 55 percent for either very-low or low income units in the same housing cycle for the Nine-County Bay Area.
+In the previous cycle (2007-2014), 99 percent of above moderate-income housing permits needed were issued, compared with less than 30 percent for very-low income housing.

-• Looking at progress made in permitting housing to meet housing needs for the 2015 to 2023 cycle, Napa County is making the most progress in meeting needs across all affordability levels (as of 2020, it has met 126 percent of total need).
+• During the 2015 to 2023 cycle, Napa County made the most progress in meeting needs across all affordability levels (205 percent).

-• As of 2020, Napa County also ranked highest in terms of meeting the needs for very-low-income and low income housing, while Solano County ranked lowest in its share of permits allocated for units affordable to very-low-income households and Santa Clara County for its share of permits allocated for low income units.
+• In the 2015-2023 cycle, Napa County also ranked highest in terms of meeting the needs for very-low-income and low-income housing, while Solano County ranked lowest in its share of permits allocated for units affordable to very-low-income households and Santa Clara County for its share of permits allocated for low-income units.

 Drivers of Inequity